<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>It brings together all of the essential elements that you love about <strong>Classic.Retro.Modern.</strong> in a thicker, 132-page bookazine.</p>

-<p>Available to order now for £10 plus P&amp;P.</p>
+<p>Available to order now for £10 plus P&amp;P to UK addresses only.</p>

 <p>&nbsp;</p>

 <p>The post <a href="https://classicretromodern.com/product/presentsmg/">Classic.Retro.Modern.
-Presents MG Bookazine &#8211; 132 pages</a> appeared first on <a href="https://classicretromodern.com">Classic.Retro.Modern.</a>.</p>
+Presents MG Bookazine &#8211; 132 pages &#8211; UK only (OUT OF STOCK)</a> appeared first on <a href="https://classicretromodern.com">Classic.Retro.Modern.</a>.</p>

 ]]></content:encoded>